 It’s ok to not feel ok.
 And it’s more than ok to seek help for mental health.
 In fact, mental health disorders like anxiety and depression are very, very common.
 Research shows that nearly 20% of people in the U.S. faced one in the past year.
 That’s 1 in 5 people in line with you at the grocery store.
 So no matter how you’re feeling, know that you’re not alone.

 Sometimes people aren’t sure when to talk to a doctor, but it’s always best to say something early and often.
 Especially if it’s difficult to navigate everyday things - like work, school or relationships.
-If you, or someone you know, is experiencing any of the following symptoms, it’s time to make an appointment.
+If you, or someone you know, is experiencing any of the following symptoms, it’s time to

 We recommend making an appointment with a primary care doctor as your first step.
 Primary care doctors care for people throughout all stages of life, and they’re the best place to begin for common conditions like anxiety, depression, postpartum depression, panic, stress management and grief.
 Also, you can usually schedule an appointment more quickly with a primary care doctor, helping you get answers and a treatment plan faster.

 Our team also includes several mental and behavioral health specialists, because many courses of treatment involve the experience of multiple people.
 If your treatment plan requires the help of a mental and behavioral specialist, we have psychologists, psychiatrists, family therapists, clinical social workers and more.

 Our primary care doctors can diagnose and treat common mental illnesses.
 Specialists treat common conditions that don’t respond to the typical treatment plan.
 They also treat more complex conditions, like bipolar disorder, eating disorders and compulsive behaviors.
 If your treatment plan requires the help of a